Self-similar rupture of thin films of power-law fluid: Similarity solutions

+These two conditions in the far field enforce the far-field behaviour \eqref{eq:simFarfieldBehaviour} and represent the elimination of the two growing WKB modes detailed in subsection \ref{sec:wkbff}.
+In our computations we find that taking $L = 8$ results in sufficient accuracy.
 In the Newtonian case ($n=1$), it is known that there are a countably infinite number of similarity solutions, only the first of which is linearly stable to perturbations.
 Starting from these known solutions for the Newtonian case, we construct a bifurcation diagram by numerical continuation in the power-law exponent $n$.
 We plot the results of this calculation in Fig.~\ref{fig:branches}, using the value $H(0)$ as a characteristic parameter representing each solution.

-The most notable features of the resulting bifurcation diagram are as follows.
-Firstly, for $n > 1$, only the primary branch may be continued to arbitrarily large $n$ (the primary branch is the one which has largest $H(0)$ when $n=1$).
+The most notable features of the resulting bifurcation diagram shown in Fig.~\ref{fig:branches} are as follows.
+Firstly, for $n > 1$, only the primary branch may be continued to arbitrarily large $n$ (the primary branch is the one that has largest $H(0)$ when $n=1$).
+Although we do not report results for $n>2$, as we are mainly interested in the bifurcation structure for $n\lesssim 1$, our numerical observations suggest that this branch continues for arbitrarily large $n$.
 All other branches annihilate via fold bifurcations with each other at points $n>1$, with the fold bifurcations approaching $n=1$ for higher branches (smaller $H(0)$).
 For $n <1$, only the first four branches (the four largest $H(0)$ when $n=1$) continue towards $n\to 0$.
 The other branches also annihilate via fold bifurcations, thereby resulting in a snaking bifurcation around $n=1$.
 We note that a number of points at which branches appear to cross over at certain values of $n$ are purely due to the use of $H(0)$ as a single representative value of a solution of a boundary-value problem, and these points do not correspond to bifurcations.